haharat/Getting-and-Cleaning-Data-Course-Project/README.md

 ## step 5

-Creat a new data table named "tidy2" with the average of each variable for each activity and each subject
+Create a new data table named "tidy2" with the average of each variable for each activity and each subject

 ```r
 tidy2 = aggregate(tidy1[, 3:68], by = list(subject = tidy1$subject, activity = tidy1$activity.labels), FUN = mean)